 Being accidently pierced by a sharp object can unfortunately occur in a variety of public places like toilets, parks and communal stairways if they are not correctly maintained.

-If sharp items such as used needles or broken glass are found in a public place, do not attempt to dispose of this yourself.
+If sharp items such as used needles or broken glass are found in a public place, do not attempt to dispose of them yourself.
 Contact your local council to have these items disposed of safely and securely.

-If you or your child is pricked by a needle or other sharp object in a public place, seek immediate medical attention at the nearest A&E department.
+If you or your child is pricked by a discarded needle or other sharp object in a public place, seek immediate medical attention at the nearest A&E department.
 Further information can be found on the NHS Choices website.